 We rely on a variety of statutory and common-law frameworks and defenses relevant to the content available on our service, including the Digital Millennium Copyright Act (the "DMCA"), the Communications Decency Act (the "CDA") and the fair-use doctrine in the United States, and the Electronic Commerce Directive in the European Union.
 The DMCA limits, but does not necessarily eliminate, our potential liability for caching, hosting, listing or linking to third-party content that may include materials that infringe copyrights.
 The CDA further limits our potential liability for content uploaded onto our service by third parties.
 Defenses such as the fair-use doctrine (and related doctrines in other countries) may be available to limit our potential liability for featuring third-party intellectual property content for purposes such as reporting, commentary and parody.
 In the European Union, the Electronic Commerce Directive offers certain limitations on our potential liability for featuring third-party content.
 However, each of these statutes and doctrines is subject to uncertain or evolving judicial interpretation and regulatory and legislative amendments, and we cannot guarantee that such frameworks and defenses will be available for our protection.
 Regulators in the United States and in other countries may introduce new regulatory regimes that increase potential liability for content available on our service, including liability for misleading or manipulative information, hate speech, privacy, copyrighted content and other types of online harm.
 For example, there have been various Congressional efforts to restrict the scope of the protections available to online platforms under Section 230 of the CDA, and current protections from liability for third-party content in the United States could decrease or change.
-Similarly, there are a number of legislative proposals in the United States, at both the federal and state level, and in the European Union and the U.K., that could impose new obligations in areas affecting our business, such as liability for copyright infringement and other online harm.
-The European Union's "EU Copyright Directive" was approved by the EU Parliament and the Council of the European Union in Spring 2019.
-The Copyright Directive imposes additional requirements to protect copyright owners against unlicensed use of their work and could add payment obligations or compliance costs and therefore affect our business model.
+Similarly, the EU Directive on Copyright in the Digital Single Market (DSM) on April 17, 2019 and must be implemented by each EU member state by June 2021.
+The Copyright Directive alters the liability scheme for online sharing-content platforms and imposes additional requirements for the content uploaded by their users to protect copyright owners against unlicensed use of their work.
+It may also add payment obligations or compliance costs.
+There are also a number of legislative proposals in the United States, at both the federal and state level, and in the European Union and the U.K., that could impose new obligations in areas affecting our business, such as liability for copyright infringement and other online harm.

 We could also face fines or orders restricting or blocking our service in particular countries as a result of content on our platform.
-For example, recently enacted legislation in Germany may impose significant fines for failures to comply with certain content removal and disclosure obligations.
+For example, the Network Enforcement Act in Germany imposes significant fines for failures to comply with certain content removal and disclosure obligations, and other countries, including the U.K., may enact similar legislation, which would impose penalties for failure to remove certain content.
 Additionally, the European Union is currently debating a regulation that would require the removal of terrorist-related content within one hour of being flagged.
 If the regulation is passed, the tools we use for certain removal obligations may not work and we may have to build custom tools.